Skip to main content

 5. Sweep out debris from under the use to keep it free and clear of all debris at all times.

-7. Upon a 30-day notice by the City Engineer, remove the Streetary from the street for any planned City overlay, slurry seal or other maintenance or construction project.
+7. Upon a 30-day notice from the City Engineer, remove the Streetary from the street for any planned City overlay, slurry seal or other maintenance or construction project.
 Removal will be at the applicant's expense.

 8. In case of an emergency, upon immediate notice by the City Engineer, remove the Streetary for any immediate operations to ensure public health and safety.
 Removal will be at the applicant's expense.